 7.2.1.5.
 All restraint devices utilizing a lap strap shall positively guide the lap strap to ensure that the loads transmitted by the lap strap are transmitted through the pelvis.
 The assembly shall not subject weak parts of the child’s body (abdomen, crotch, etc.) to excessive stresses

 In the case of non-integral Child restraint Systems, the lap portion of the adult safety-belt shall be positively guided on both sides to ensure that the loads transmitted by the adult lap belt are transmitted through the pelvis.
-The positive guidance of loads over the pelvis shall be realised from the moment that the child is installed; the lap belt shall pass over the top of the thigh, just touching the fold with the pelvis.
+The positive guidance of loads over the pelvis shall be realized from the moment that the child is installed; the lap belt shall pass over the top of the thigh, just touching the fold with the pelvis.
 The angles α and β between the tangent line in which the belt touches the thighs and the horizontal shall be greater than 10°.